-If your senior loved one lives at home alone, or lives at home with a partner, they are at an increased risk of feeling lonely.
+If your senior loved one lives at home alone, or lives at home with a partner, they may not get regular companionship visits.
+Further, less socialization can leave them with an increased risk of feeling lonely.
 While it can be sad to think that your loved one is feeling lonesome, there is also research that demonstrates that loneliness can lead to serious negative health outcomes in the senior population.
 As humans, we are meant to feel connected to others and that need only increases as we age.
 Fortunately, companionship visits are an excellent way to provide consistent connection.

 Here’s what you need to know about loneliness in older adults.
 Perhaps most importantly, here’s what you need to know about how companionship visits are the key to better health.